daquexian/onnx-simplifier/README.md

 ONNX Simplifier is presented to simplify the ONNX model.
 It infers the whole computation graph and then replaces the redundant operators with their constant outputs.

+### Web version

+We have published ONNX Simplifier on [convertmodel.com](https://www.convertmodel.com/#input=onnx&output=onnx).
+It works out of the box and **doesn't need any installation**.
+Note that it runs in the browser locally and your model is completely safe.

 ### Python version